 Each graduate in either track will receive the first accredited degrees for golf maintenance and operations in Vietnam.

 “Without those degrees accredited by the Vietnamese government, golf course workers in Vietnam are not recognized as professionals with legitimate wage-earning positions,” Styles says.
 “That may sound like a bureaucratic fine point, but it’s not.
 Right now, golf course workers are not so recognized by the government, and so they cannot do things like go and get a bank loan, for example.
 This accreditation is a huge development for Vietnamese nationals who work in the golf business.”

 Styles was quick to point out the assistance GOMVC has received from golf industry companies such as LinksShape, the outfit now building the RTJ II-designed course at Hoiana Shores, and Sports Turf Solutions, which has supported the venture by donating a full complement of maintenance equipment.

 “We’ve received so much support, I think because people in the golf industry recognize the need and want to see it succeed, then replicated all across Southeast Asia,” Styles says.

 Hal Phillips is the managing director of golf and resorts for Mandarin Media, a public relations firm with offices in Portland, Maine; Park City, Utah; and Ho Chi Minh City, Vietnam.
-He is the former editor of Golf Course News and a frequent GCM contributor.
+He is the former editor of Golf Course News.